 Knowing how much their shingles weigh always plays into the disposal for people replacing their roofs.
 Waste companies and roof removal services are the businesses you’ll hire to get rid of your old shingles.
 These services typically base their estimates on how much weight they’ll be taking off your home or commercial building.

-By finding out how much does a bundle of shingles weigh, you can avoid expensive charges (sometimes up to $100).
+By finding out how much does a bundle of shingles weigh, you can avoid expensive charges and costly delays.

-That means as a property owner; you need to find out or calculate shingle’s weight when replacing and repairing your roof.
-It can be your tear-off project, for example, when you want to replace damaged shingles (due to storm or any other reason).
+As a property owner, you need to find out or calculate the shingle’s weight when replacing and repairing your roof.
+This goes for complete roof removals or spot repairs after a storm or normal wear and tear.